Check the Subtitles box on the video to access the English subtitles.

 Political tensions and the economic and social crisis have continued to fuel an unstable security situation in the Central African Republic.
 In this fragile context, the role of the independent media is essential in helping to bring about lasting peace and reconciliation, both at national level and at local and community level.
 However, the Central African media sector, characterised by its technical and economic fragility, is highly exposed to the risks of geopolitical manipulation and to the wave of disinformation that the country is facing.

-In 2024, RNL’s editorial team will benefit from capacity-building, particularly in the production of new digital formats, investigative journalism and coverage of the electoral process for local elections.
+RNL’s editorial team receives skills training on subjects such as the production of new digital formats, investigative journalism, and coverage of the electoral process ahead of the December 2025 presidential election.

 Priorities